psecio/gatekeeper/docs/installation-and-configuration.md

 ```
 create database gatekeeper;
+CREATE USER 'gk-user'@'localhost' IDENTIFIED BY 'some-password-here';
-grant all on gatekeeper.* to 'gk-user'@'localhost' identified by 'some-password-here';
+grant all on gatekeeper.* to 'gk-user'@'localhost';
 flush privileges;
 ```